-The idea of free college tuition as a standard may seem like a pipedream, but there are places where it is actually the norm.
+The idea of free college tuition as a standard may seem like a pipedream, especially with an abundance of student loans and grants, but there are places where it is actually the norm.
 While there are certain requirements that must be met, students that make the cut can enjoy a high-quality college experience without the costs associated with signing up for classes.

 Before your student signs up for programs at these colleges and universities, it is important to review the fine print.
 Aside from having to qualify for the free college tuition offering, your college student may also have to complete other tasks while you are in school or after graduation.